Music in the Old Testament

 - Is anyone among you suffering?
 Let him pray.
 Is anyone cheerful?
 Let him sing praise.
 (James 5:13) The context is assorted instructions addressing the rich, patience in suffering, oaths, praying for the sick and restoring a wandering sinner.

 Notice a few things missing?
-The NT is silent about any musical office in the church.
-There are no Levites.
-No regulations.
+The NT is silent about any musical office in the assembly.
+There are no music regulations.
 No professionals.
 No choirs.
 No orchestras or list of instruments.
 Choirs and orchestras are never forbidden, but they are not mentioned.

 A summary of the nine verses: